28 Striking Vampire Books—including horror, romance, fantasy, and comedy titles

 One of the best-selling series in history, Vampire Hunter D books have sold more than 17 million copies around the world.
 As of April 2022, 40 novels have been published in the main series (spanning 52 volumes).

-Find a great sale on Vampire Hunter D HERE!
+Find the Vampire Hunter D series HERE!

 Related link: Vampire Hunter D: Six Questions for the Creators